'One heck of a ride': SpaceX launches astronauts into space

 “Our astronauts have been in quarantine for weeks, and they should not have had contact with anybody,” NASA chief Jim Bridenstine said on Friday.
 “They should be in good shape.”

-Reporting by Andrea Shalal in Cape Canaveral and Joey Roulette in Washington; Additional reporting by Brad Brooks in Lubbock, Texas; Editing by Daniel Wallis, Leslie Adler and Chris Reese
+Reporting by Andrea Shalal in Cape Canaveral and Joey Roulette in Washington; Additional reporting by Brad Brooks in Lubbock, Texas; Editing by Daniel Wallis, Leslie Adler, Chris Reese & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.